Jack Hobbs: Partnership with Sutcliffe

 Hobbs signed a new contract worth £440 (£28,463 in 2021 terms) a season before the 1924 season.
 His form recovered to the extent that his biographer, John Arlott, described it as the beginning of "his quite phenomenal second lease of cricketing life".
-Batting conditions were good throughout the summer and Hobbs' opening partnership with Sandham for Surrey began to approach its peak of effectiveness.
+Batting conditions were good throughout the summer and Hobbs's opening partnership with Sandham for Surrey began to approach its peak of effectiveness.
 Hobbs also established an opening partnership with Yorkshire's Herbert Sutcliffe; the pair had opened together briefly in previous seasons and were chosen to open in a Test trial early in 1924, beginning a six-year Test association.
 They were often successful in difficult batting conditions; Hobbs, generally the dominant partner, usually faced more of the bowling.
 By the time of his retirement, they had opened the batting 38 times in Tests, shared 15 century opening partnerships, and added 3,249 runs together; their average partnership was 87.81, the highest in all Tests for a pair of opening batsmen as of 2016.
 (Note: The second best average opening partnership in Tests among pairs that have scored over 2,000 runs is that of 61.31 between Hobbs and Rhodes.)
 In all first-class matches, they had added 100 for the first wicket 26 times and had an average partnership of over 77.
-As with Hobbs' other partnerships, they ran well between the wickets, and established a particular reputation for reliability; according to McKinstry, they became an "English institution".
+As with Hobbs's other partnerships, they ran well between the wickets, and established a particular reputation for reliability; according to McKinstry, they became an "English institution".
 The cricket writer Gerald Howat suggests that Hobbs and Sutcliffe' became almost a synonym for English stability."